GNQ2018/AwesomeDataScience/Setting up Python and getting to know Spyder.md

-# Set up Anaconda and Spyder
+# 安装 Anaconda and Spyder

 1. Download the [Anaconda Python distribution](https://www.continuum.io/downloads) (we recommend the commandline version)
 2. Install Anaconda